Country News

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

-In Sierra Leone, we’re funding POC ideas to reduce and prevent substance use among young people aged 10-24.
-These innovative solutions will combine substance use education and alternative youth programming, with the goal of providing youth with the skills and opportunities they need to thrive.
+In Sierra Leone, we seek bold Proof-of-Concept ideas to reduce and prevent substance use among young people.
+These innovative solutions should focus on substance use education and providing youth with skills and opportunities.

 Transition-to-scale funding: